 - Will I be eligible for any other financial support?

-If you are supporting your studies through an Advanced Learner Loan, we may be able to assist you with costs incurred whilst studying such as childcare and travel to and from college.
+If you are supporting your studies through an Advanced Learner Loan, we may be able to assist you with costs incurred whilst studying such as additional learning support childcare or travel to and from college.

 - Does the loan only cover the tuition fees?